Ajmer Jain temple: Description

 The temple is being visited by many tourists annually.
 Distinguished Visitors include India's first President Dr. Rajendra Prasad, Prime Ministers Jawaharlal Nehru, Indra Gandhi, Morarji Desai & Rajiv Gandhi, Commander-in-Chief General K.M.Kariappa.
 Pre-independence the Viceroy and Vicereine of India Lord & Lady Irwin and Lady Willingdon also visited.

-Svarna Nagri
+Svarna Nagri (The Museum Section)

 It came to R.B.
 Seth Moolchand Soni’s mind that 5 Kalyanakas of Lord Rishabhdev could be displayed in models.
 Accordingly, the work started in Jaipur and it took 25 years to complete these replicas of Ayodhya and Mount Sumeru.
 The whole structure, covered with gold leaf, is made according to the descriptions contained in Adi Purana written by Shri Jina Sen Acharya.

 On completion, the models were displayed in Museum Hall in Jaipur.
 A big fair was celebrated for ten days in 1895 A.D which was attended by Maharaja Madhosinghji of Jaipur.
 The models were thereafter installed in the building behind the main Temple.
 This Hall is richly painted in variegated colours, and the walls and ceiling are covered with glass mosaic work.